- ACRONYMS

 - Spinal stenosis

 - Nine patients (18%) received surgery because they did not improve.
-Of these patients, 78% had severe stenosis on MRI versus 38% in the group that did not receive surgery.
+Of these patients, 78% had severe stenosis on MRI versus 38% in those not receiving surgery.

-- In patients who did not receive surgery, 65% had improvement in their pain, 18% were worse, 17% were the same.
-For functional outcomes, 40% had improvement, 25% were worse, 35% were the same [34]
+- In patients who did not receive surgery, 65% had improvement in their pain, 18% were worse, and 17% were the same.
+For functional outcomes, 40% had improvement, 25% were worse, and 35% were the same.
+[34]

 - Vertebral compression fractures

-- Vertebral compression fractures typically cause acute back pain that improves over a period of 3 months
+- Vertebral compression fractures typically cause acute back pain that improves over a period of 3 months.
+Chronic pain will develop in 40% of patients.
+[37]

 - Overview

-- A trial in the JAMA enrolled 220 patients with LBP symptoms for < 16 days
+- A trial in the JAMA enrolled 220 patients with LBP symptoms for less than 16 days

 Main inclusion criteria